Hitman (DC Comics): Other appearances

 Prior to his own series, Hitman was introduced during Garth Ennis's run on The Demon.
 After the aforementioned appearance in Annual #2, he appeared in two later arcs:

 "Hell's Hitman" (#42–45) – Etrigan, newly appointed as "Hell's Hitman", is at war with Lord Asteroth, an Archfiend of Hell, over the fate of Gotham.
 After being overwhelmed by his Choirboy Commandoes, Etrigan hires Tommy to take out Asteroth in issue #43.
 Tommy telepathically learns that Asteroth is sacrificing people to bring about Hell on Earth.
 He shoots the Choirboy Commandoes and Asteroth's other men, but flees rather than kill police officers.
-Etrigan deals with the supernatural menaces, but decides not to pay Tommy for his services (this also featured the first appearance of the Master Baytor).
+Etrigan deals with the supernatural menaces, but decides not to pay Tommy for his services.

 "Suffer the Children" (#52–54) – After Jason Blood's daughter is born, he decides to destroy Etrigan.
-He hires Tommy to help him, specifically guarding him against Merlin the Magician (Etrigan's younger half-brother).
+He hires Tommy to help him, specifically guarding him against Merlin (Etrigan's half-brother).
 Tommy only agrees because Blood promises him $2,000,000.
 Etrigan escapes and kidnaps the baby, and, when Merlin aids him, Tommy shoots the magician.
-Jason saves the baby, and Tommy defends him while he steals Etrigan's heart, essentially neutering the demon and binding him to Jason's will.
-Tommy pinches Etrigan's cheeks, knowing Blood will not allow the demon to hurt him.
+Blood saves the baby, and Tommy defends him while he steals Etrigan's heart, binding Etrigan to Blood's will.

 He also made an appearance in Batman Chronicles #4, building to the release of the series.
 The Annual and the Batman issue are included in the first trade paperback.

 During Grant Morrison's run on JLA, Tommy was briefly considered for membership.
 The only reason he shows up is to check out Wonder Woman with his X-ray vision, after which he turns down their offer due to low pay.

 He has also appeared in the titles Azrael, Sovereign Seven and Resurrection Man, none written by Garth Ennis.
 The majority of Sovereign Seven is considered non-canonical due to the revelation in the last issue.

 He cameos in 2014's Batman and Robin #27, where Batman escapes into Noonan's bar from the old Gotham Prohibition tunnels.
 In the bar Batman meets Hacken, who offers him and his prisoner a drink.
 Batman declines and leaves, passing pictures of all the main cast of Hitman.